joenandez/codename_slashflow/README.md

 1. `new_task` - start a new task, document the task, create an initial well researched implementation plan

-2. `create_tasks` - creates a task list with detailed sub-tasks based on your implementation plan, including a sub-agent parralelization strategy
+2. `create_subtasks` - creates a task list with detailed sub-tasks based on your implementation plan, including a sub-agent parralelization strategy

 3. `session_handoff` - document progress/status to start a new thread with fresh context

 4. `resume_task` - find active_tasks, read all documentation and session_log, and continue where you left off

-5. `create_tasks` - generate detailed task lists with parallel sub-agent execution strategies
+5. `create_subtasks` - generate detailed task lists with parallel sub-agent execution strategies

 6. `code_review` - 3 stages of code_review conducted by an independent sub-agent to catch issues/gaps